chai28/Inventory-System-with-Chat-support/README.md

-# PharmacyInventorySystem
+# Inventory System with Chat support

 This system is created with Java language and support chat system.
-This involves inventory monitoring on both main and branch side. sales report and order request for products required for restocking.
+This involves inventory monitoring. sales report and order request for products required for restocking.